5 Exciting Space Fiction Books Like The Expanse

 1. The Martian

 The Martian is the story of Mark Watney, who is part of an expedition to Mars.
 It’s the Aries three mission.
-When there are a couple of weeks into the mission, they’re on Mars in the hab, which is a tent that they live in.
+When they are a couple of weeks into the mission, they’re on Mars in the hab, which is a tent that they live in.
 There is a storm they have to evacuate.
 During the storm, Mark gets hit by something.
 The crew thinks he’s dead, and they have no choice but to leave.
 Mark is alive but cannot contact Earth and let NASA know he’s still alive and kicking.

 The book is in the form of diary entries.
 So they’re numbered as sole a rotation on Mars.
 It skips a lot of days.
 Otherwise, they get a bit boring.
 But it’s him documenting how he will try and stay alive.
 If you’ve seen the trailer for the film, a lot of things in the trailer are fair game.
 NASA finds out he’s alive, and they try to bring him home.
 So the last thing they want to happen is that they have to tell everyone on Earth and the crew on the spaceship that’s coming home that one is alive but that they can’t get them back.